-Jorge Casillas received the MSc and PhD (with extraordinary prize) graduate degrees in Computer Science in 1998 and 2001, respectively, from the University of Granada, Spain.
-He is an Associate Professor with the Department of Computer Science and Artificial Intelligence, University of Granada, where he is a member of the Soft Computing and Intelligent Information Systems research group.
+Jorge Casillas received the MSc and PhD graduate degrees in Computer Science in 1998 and 2001, respectively, from the University of Granada, Spain.
+He is a Full Professor with the Department of Computer Science and Artificial Intelligence, University of Granada.
 He was Visiting Research Fellow at the University of the West of England (Bristol, UK) in 2004 and the University of Birmingham (Birmingham, UK) in 2017.

 His main research interests focus on data science, machine learning, data stream mining, fuzzy systems, and evolutionary algorithms.
 He is author of 40+ refereed journal articles and 60+ conference papers.
 His publications accumulate 3,900+ citations in Google Scholar (h-index 29).

 His works in early 2000 in the pursuit of interpretable fuzzy models were pioneers.
 In recent years, his interest in a fairer, more equitable and minority-sensitive artificial intelligence has grown.
 Currently, he is leading a national research project on the use of responsible machine learning in chronic diseases.